Coding-Maniac/studentCompanion-Backend/README.md

 ## How to run

-1. Install the required packages `npm install`
+1. Install the required packages `yarn install`
-2. Run the application using `npm dev`
+2. Run the application in development `yarn dev`

+##  To use in production
+1. Install the required packages `yarn install`
+2. Run in production `yarn prod`